mbusigin/disbatch/docs/Design.md

 notifies the DTR of the task, and the DTR puts the task into a running state (setting the status to `0`).
 When the plugin has finished, it reports back the status, stdout, and stderr of the task to the DTR.
-The DTR then updates the task's document in MongoDB with these values.
+The DTR then updates the task's document in MongoDB with these values as well as the `mtime`.

-FIXME: should `mtime` be updated at completion as well?

 ###### `findOneAndUpdate(filter, update, options)`